elephantscale/HI-labs/hadoop-dev/hdfs-intro/README.txt

 == STEP 2) View files recursively
-    for hadoop 1
-        $ hadoop dfs -lsr  /
-    for hadopo 2
         $ hdfs dfs -ls -R  /

     output will be recursive listing of all files